Green-Software-Foundation/Workload-Dynamic-Power-and-Cooling/power intelligence management protocol.md

 ### System architecture

-The PIMP system shall implement a federated control architecture consisting of the components specified in 5.1.1 to 5.1.4.
+The PSWD system shall implement a federated control architecture consisting of the components specified in 5.1.1 to 5.1.4.

 #### Workload interface layer